 As such, Virtus believes that acquisition, renovation, and development of Senior Living facilities comprise one of the very best risk-adjusted opportunities in both commercial real estate and general domestic investment.
 That said, it is not an easy space for passive investment.
 While the coming years will see many new entrants into the space, Senior Living is unique compared to more conventional forms of real estate by being far more operationally complex and demanding from a regulatory purview.
 In sum, despite the favorable population momentum that underpins the Senior Living sector, a successful execution of the strategy requires an experienced and dedicated investment team.

 The Virtus Senior Living Team has a combined fifty years of experience sourcing, underwriting, and directly managing Senior Living communities.
-The team is headed by Director of Healthcare, John Sweeny, along with Managing Director Healthcare Asset Management, Michael Casey; Asset Manager, Hamilton Madden; Acquisitions Analyst, Austin Summy; and Asset Manager, Sky Sgovio.
+The team is headed by Managing Director – Acquisitions, John Sweeny, along with Managing Director – Asset Management, Michael Casey; Vice President – Asset Management, Hamilton Madden; Associate – Acquisitions, Austin Summy; and Analyst – Asset Management, Sky Sgovio.

 For more details on Virtus Senior Living Case Studies, please see here.